 The death of Rosa Bathurst was recorded by Stendhal in his diary and from it we know that Rosa was riding outside

 Porta del Popolo and that her body was found near Ponte Molle,

 so most likely she fell in the water near Acqua Acetosa or on the other side of the river along Via Flaminia.

-When Goethe imagined being buried beside the Pyramid, he did not know he had a foreknowledge that his son, born in 1789, would die in Rome in 1830 and be buried beside the Pyramid.
+When Goethe imagined being buried beside the Pyramid, he did not know he had a foreknowledge that his son, born in 1789, would die in Rome in 1830 and be buried there.
 The monument to Julius August Goethe shows how hard it is to be the son of a genius.
 The epitaph does not mention his first name: he is just "Goethe filius" (Goethe's son).

 Other Days of Peace pages:

 At the Beach